syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/README.md

 ---
-title: Managing incoming and outgoing messages with flow-control
+title: Managing incoming and outgoing messages
-short_title: Managing incoming and outgoing messages
 id: adm-log-flow
 description: >-
     This section describes the internal message-processing model of